- May 3, 2022

 “You can also upgrade their moveset, and throughout each level, there are blue stones that increase your health.
 Additionally, there are three statues that enable you to perform special moves.
 I found that pretty good as it helped make the gameplay stand out a bit, and after beating the game, there are little challenge modes you can try.”

-“Definitely can recommend as an enjoyable 2D platformer that perfectly captures the gameplay and style of the classics.”
+“Definitely can recommend it as an enjoyable 2D platformer that perfectly captures the gameplay and style of the classics.”